wwarthen/RomWBW/Source/Doc/Catalog.md

 of floppy and hard disk images in the Binary directory of the distribution.
 The contents of these images is listed here.

+**NOTE:** This document has become somewhat out-of-date.
+I apologize for this.
+It is very difficult to maintain due to the volume of disk content updates and the way that files are dynamically merged into disk images during the build process.

 The files on the disk images were sourced from a variety of locations.
 The primary sources of these files are listed below.
 Note that the primary documentation for each of these sources is listed.
 You are